All Episodes

 I'm going to try to get to it in this hour.

-You remember uh ladies and gentlemen, where I guess it was last week.
+You remember, ladies and gentlemen, where, I guess it was last week.

-It was one of those days, and I think every day is one of those days where people were discussing, ruminating, what's it gonna take to wake people up?
+It was one of those days, and I think every day is one of those days where people were discussing, ruminating, what's it going to take to wake people up?

-What's it gonna take to cause people to see this administration, this president for what they really are?
+What's it going to take to cause people to see this administration, this president, for what they really are?

 And it's obvious that five years of alternative news and words and all that hasn't done it.

-And when I began speculating on this, people said, Oh, you're talking about like a hurricane or natural disaster where the government flubs up and no, no, no, no.
+And when I began speculating on this, people say, oh, you're talking about like a hurricane or natural disaster where the government flubs up.

-I'm talking about some some cultural political event that's gonna cause people, and I cited as a given example.
+I'm talking about some cultural political event that's going to cause people.

-Let's say Obama's chatting with some people as an open mic and he happens to start dissing Justin Timberlake's latest CD.
+Let's say Obama's chat with some people is an open mic and he happens to start dissing Justin Timberlake's latest CD.

-Well, ladies and gentlemen, it it may it's it this may not be it, but it's this kind of thing that I'm talking about.
+Well, ladies and gentlemen, it may, this may not be it, but it's this kind of thing that I'm talking about.

 This I can't tell you how upset his supporters are that he bricked 20 out of 22 free throws.